freeCodeCamp/guide/pages/docs/certificates-guide/assignment-with-divided-by-equals/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Assignment with Divided by Equals"
+title: "Assignment with Divided by Equals"
+parent: "certificates-guide"
 ---

 The `/= operator` divides a variable by another number.